Get Crafty: Creating Textured Effects With Paint Techniques and Tools

 Supplies

-You'll need a stiff bristled brush, paint (acrylics work well), and a textured surface like wood, canvas, or plaster.
-Matte or satin paints show texture best.
+Use a stiff-bristled brush, acrylic or matte paints, and a textured surface like wood, canvas, or plaster.
+Matte and satin finishes tend to show texture best.

 Add a Base Coat